sherif-abdoo/Fawry-Task1/README.md

 # Design
 - Interface implementation design
 - used builder with the product class to ensure clean info.
-- Make a usage of single responsibility of methods within every class
+- Applied single responsibility of methods within every class
 - Using Map data structure to be in the best time complexity possible for products searching
 - Implementing ShippableItem interface in ShippableProduct object to ensure grouping to all shippable product in the cart
 - Abstracting the product class.